 a) The holiday falls on the employee's normal workday and s/he is scheduled to be off on that day for the holiday.
 The employee requests eight (8) hours of time off or regular pay.
 For example: Chris normally works full-time Monday-Friday and the holiday falls on a Monday and Chris requests the holiday benefit of regular pay.
-Chris receives 32 hours of regular pay and 8 hours of holiday benefit pay (requested on a Kronos) as set forth in (a).
+Chris receives 32 hours of regular pay and 8 hours of holiday benefit pay (requested within the time and labor system) as set forth in (a).